The debate on evolution vs. creationism by

 "When [scientists] make assumptions, they're making assumptions based on previous experience.
 Why should we accept your word for it that natural law changed 3,000 years ago and we have no record of it? ...
 There are human traditions that go back farther than that."

-He also referred to counting tree rings, ice layers, annual varve deposits (layers of deposits of clay and silt in lakes) which enable scientists to actually count the age of the trees, ice layers and varve deposits.
+He also referred to counting tree rings, ice layers, annual varve deposits (layers of deposits of clay and silt in lakes) which enable scientists to accurately measure the age of the trees, ice layers and varve deposits.
 The data shows that the earth's age exceeds Ham's belief.

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.